threefoldfoundation/info_threefold_pub/wiki/main/web_resources/web_resources.md

 # ThreeFold Web Resources

-## ThreeFold Wiki pages and websites
+## ThreeFold Knowledgebase pages and websites
 Here you find an overview of our most important web resources besides our wikis.

 ![lgo](img/large_tfn_3.jpg)